Alexander Bublik: Davis Cup

 Bublik played the following year's qualifying round, where they faced off against Netherlands once more.
 He won his first singles match against Tallon Griekspoor and his second against Haase, both in straight sets, and brought his team through to the 2021 Finals.
 At the Finals, Bublik took on Sweden's Mikael Ymer and won in three sets to help his team win the tie.
 He maintained his momentum against Canada's Vasek Pospisil in their next tie to win in straight sets to bring Kazakhstan to its sixth quarterfinal at the Davis Cup.
 There, Bublik succumbed to Serbia's Novak Djokovic in straight sets and the team ultimately lost its tie to end their campaign.

 In 2022, Representing Kazakhstan at the Davis Cup tie versus Norway, he won both of his matches beating Viktor Durasovic and Casper Ruud.
-In the end, Kazakhstan won the tie over Norway 3-1.
+In the end, Kazakhstan won the tie over Norway 3–1.
 After the US Open, Bublik represented Kazakhstan in the Davis Cup Group stage.
-Kazakhstan is in Group D alongside The Netherlands, the USA, and Great Britain.
+Kazakhstan is in Group D alongside The Netherlands, the US, and Great Britain.
 Against the Netherlands, he lost to Botic van de Zandschulp; however, he won the doubles tie with Aleksandr Nedovyesov beating Wesley Koolhof /Matwé Middelkoop.
-The Netherlands won the tie over Kazakhstan 2-1.
-Against the USA, he lost to Taylor Fritz, but he won doubles again with Nedovyesov defeating Rajeev Ram/Jack Sock.
-The USA ended up winning the tie 2-1.
+The Netherlands won the tie over Kazakhstan 2–1.
+Against the US, he lost to Taylor Fritz, but he won doubles again with Nedovyesov defeating Rajeev Ram/Jack Sock.
+The USA ended up winning the tie 2–1.